Tuteja-Lab/UnsupervisedPeakCaller/README.md

         -g Genome that the data is aligned to.
 Currently support mm10 (Ensembl) or hg38 (Ensembl).
         -c Cutoff for prefiltering.
 Either "median" or specific number.
         -m Bam files merged from individual replicates.
 Only used for preprocessing purpose, not for calling peaks.
 Must be sorted.
-        -b Individual bam files of every replicates.
+        -b Individual bam files of every replicate.
 Must be sorted.
         -t Number of threads to use.
         -n File name prefix.
         -L Length of input segments.
 ```
+At this step, the script assumes your data has been aligned to mouse or human genome, Ensembl assembly.

 ## Example
 ```